 Key Points

-• Prior to the adoption of the standard, 30 non-native aquatic species were already established in the Tahoe Basin's waters.
+• Prior to the adoption of the standard and the AIS boat inspection program, 30 non-native aquatic species were already established in the Tahoe Basin's waters.

 Delivering and Measuring Success